Martin Sachs, Artistic Director

 Chaney Tullos, Director of Operations

-Mr. Tullos is in his 4th year with the Festival and is an Adjunct Faculty Member at Tulane.
-He teaches Shakespeare on the Road, in which Tulane students create a play about Shakespeare’s life and works and tour to local schools.
+Mr. Tullos is in his fourth year with the Festival and is also an Adjunct Faculty member at Tulane.
+In 2012 he revived the Festival’s Shakespeare on the Road program, where Tulane students create a play about Shakespeare’s life and work and tour to local schools, free of charge.
+He recently directed The Luna Series in collaboration with Compleat Stage.
+These interdisciplinary shows fused Shakespeare’s words with music and visual art.
 As an actor he has been a resident company member at Virginia Stage Company, The Colorado Shakespeare Festival, The American Shakespeare Center and Swine Palace.
-In 2009, he had the honor of being one of the first actors to perform live for then newly inaugurated President Obama at the reopening of Ford’s Theatre in Washington, DC.
-As a stage manager Chaney has worked with Southern Rep, The Contemporary Arts Center, Swine Palace, BRCC & LSU.
+In 2009 he had the honor of being one of the first actors to perform live for then newly inaugurated President Obama at the reopening of Ford’s Theatre in Washington, DC.
 He holds an MFA in Acting from LSU and is a member of Actors’ Equity Association and the Screen Actors Guild-American Federation of Television and Radio Artists.
+Chaney is also a guest instructor at the New Orleans Center for Creative Arts.

 Ardice Cotter, Business Manager